vinstic-myshell/myshell-doc-en/product-manual/product-update-log/april-update-log.md

 #### 2023/04/29

-1. Long press to share conversation changed to share from menu click
+1. Long press share dialog changed to share from menu click
 2. Optimized mobile adaptation

 #### 2023/04/28

-1. Personal center launched, supporting name and avatar modification, and a more detailed introduction to the membership system
+1. Personal center launched, supporting name and avatar modification, more detailed membership system introduction
-2. Share conversations with the robot in the form of images, links, or Twitter
+2. Share dialogues with the robot in image, link, and Twitter formats
-3. Optimized the recent frequent busy issue
+3. Optimized the frequent busy issue recently

 #### 2023/04/20

-1. Genesis passcard can now be detected, temporarily increased dialogue count to 50, more benefits to look forward to
+1. Genesis passcard can now be detected, temporarily increased dialogue count to 50, more benefits coming soon
 2. Optimized server stability and security, web version users need to re-login

 #### 2023/04/13

-1. Optimized Bot's affection level upgrade prompt;
+1. Optimized bot's favorability upgrade prompt;
-2. Samantha's voice is more natural, the problem of high pitch in short sentences has been fixed;
+2. Samantha's voice is more natural, and the high pitch problem in short sentences has been fixed;

 #### 2023/04/10

-1. Invitation feature launched, and started counting your invitation contributions, effective invitations will bring huge airdrop benefits in the later stage;
+1. Invitation function launched, and your invitation contributions will be recorded, effective invitations will bring huge airdrop benefits in the future;
-2. User level system started, users who have been invited and those who have invited three effective users can upgrade their robot relationship to lv.1 level;
+2. User level system activated, users who are invited or invite three valid users can upgrade their robot relationship to lv.1;
-3. Web3 famous host, limited-time guest MyShell robot guest, can communicate with her one-on-one, or answer questions about ultiverse.io project for you!
+3. Web3 famous host, limited-time guest MyShell robot guest, you can have one-on-one communication with her, or she can answer your questions about ultiverse.io project!

 #### 2023/04/08